How are we doing?

 We value your feedback so please contact us to let us know what you think.
 Are we giving you value for money?
 What can we do better?

-In the last quarter we housed 96 new households.
-Two mutual exchanges were agreed.
+In the last quarter we housed 85 new households and agreed four mutual exchanges.

 We are working hard to reduce this turn around time to save on lost rent.